-In our case, as we were staying in Riga, which is only 4 hours away from Tallinn, and LHV had no fees back then, we decided to travel there and open a bank account in LHV.
-We traveled by bus.
-As we were already in Latvia when we started the process, we actually did the trip before the company was even registered.
+In our case, as we were living in Riga, which is only 4 hours away from Tallinn, and LHV had no fees for non-residents back then, we decided to travel to Estonia and open a bank account in LHV.
+We went there by bus.

 We left the bank, and I met a startup that was looking for an iOS developer.
-The meeting was very positive, and some days later I was joining the startup.
-We got back to Riga after visiting Tallinn.
+The meeting was very positive, and some days later I joined them as their new mobile developer.
+We got back to Riga some hours later.

 The Big Day: Issuing your First Invoice

-The most exciting event, once everything is ready, is when the big day comes.
-You issue your first Invoice!
+The most memorable event, once the company is ready, is when you issue your first Invoice!